aldro61/kover2_paper/tutorial/README.md

 #### Cross-Validation

 The following command tells Kover to use the SCM algorithm and cross-validation as the [model selection strategy](doc_learning.html#hyperparameter-selection-strategies).
-Moreover, it distributes the cross-validation on 4 CPUs and outputs the results files into the *results/scm_cv* directory.
+Moreover, it distributes the cross-validation on 4 CPUs and outputs the result files into the *results/scm_cv* directory.

 ```
 kover learn scm --dataset example.kover --split example_split --model-type conjunction disjunction --p 0.1 1.0 10.0 --max-rules 10 --hp-choice cv --n-cpu 4 --output-dir results/scm_cv --progress